Difference Between C++ vs C#

-C# is a multi-paradigm general object-oriented programming language and is designed for common language infrastructure (CLI) language.
-Initially, it was developed as the C-like object-oriented language but later to avoid trademark issues it was released as NET with C#.
-The NET framework helps to build different types of applications such as web, window, embedded, distributed and database applications.
+C# was developed as the C-like object-oriented language but later to avoid trademark issues it was released as NET with C#.
 C# is also called as “C- sharp”.
-C# improved many existing C and C++ features such as strict Boolean data type, managing inaccessible object memory – garbage collector and default conversions which are safe.
+C# improved many existing C and C++ features such as strict Boolean data type, managing inaccessible object memory – garbage collector and default conversions that are safe.

 What is C++?

-C++ is a general object-oriented programming language with imperative and generic programming features.
-It is an extension to C programming language and was developed by Bjarne Stroustrup.
+C++ was developed by Bjarne Stroustrup.
 It can be called as hybrid language as we can write code in both C and C++ style.
-C++ is an intermediate language as it has both a high level and low-level language features.
-Initially, it was called as “C with classes” as classes is an addition to existing C language but renamed to C++ later.
+Initially, it was called “C with classes” as classes are an addition to existing C language but renamed to C++ later.
 It is mostly used in system software development, driver, embedded and client-server application development.
 One of the main reasons programmers opting for C++ due to that interfaces well with other programming languages and high performance.
-It influences many other programming languages such as C#, Java, and D etc.
+It influences many other programming languages such as C#, Java, and D, etc.

 Head To Head Comparison Between C++ vs C# (Infographics)